Frank Ambrose

 Frank J. Ambrose, Mike 3/5 Frank went into the USMC straight after graduating from high school.
 He went to boot camp at Parris Island SC.
 From there he went to ITR at Camp Lejeune NC.
 There he received special advanced weapons training.
 After completing his training he went straight to Vietnam as a M-60 machine gunner (MOS 0331).

-He was awarded 3 Purple Hearts, 2 medals for valor, the Presidential Unit Citation, the Combat Action Ribbon, along with several other medals.
+He was awarded the Silver Star, 3 Purple Hearts, the Presidential Unit Citation, the Combat Action Ribbon, along with several other medals.

 We were finally able to spend a few nights in a tent inside our perimeter instead of a muddy fox hole.
 Some damn gook shot a couple of sniper rounds into the tent.
 We had just that day been re-supplied with ammo.
 There were 4 tanks in the perimeter which was very rare.
 Everyone went to the perimeter wall including the tanks and opened up.
 The woods and trees were virtually mowed down by the ammunition that was being put out.
 The word must have spread among the enemy as we were told that perimeter never received any more sniper rounds.
 Mortar attacks continued on a regular basis.